-Mashua is a type of root crop nasturtium that was selected by the ancient Incas for its resilience and nutritional value.
+Mashua is a nasturtium root crop selected by ancient Incas.

 Key mashua facts